leonardkrief/miniRT/README.md

-# miniRT
+# 🚀🌐 miniRT 🌐🚀

-Welcome to my simple CPU-based raytracer
+Welcome to my C-coded, CPU-based raytracer !
+If I find the time later, I would like to develop a C++ raytracer with refraction/reflection, soft shadows, anti-aliasing, focal blur, multithread support, triangles, CSG and groups.
+This project really made me realize how useful object-oriented programming can be.
+C can be frustrating sometimes haha 😤

 ## How to use ?
 #### Installation
-This program is compatible with Mac and Linux based systems
+This program is compatible with Mac and Linux-based systems.
-Just clone the repo and run the ```installer.sh``` script:
+Just clone the repo and run the `installer.sh` script:

 ```
 git clone https://github.com/leonardkrief/miniRT
 cd miniRT